-Colonel Greg Eanes speaking at a podium
+Colonel Greg Eanes headshot

 Colonel Greg Eanes, USAF (Ret)